Mealman1551/ArchivedDataCodec/README.md

   * [Start building on windows .2](#start-building-on-windows)
   * [Start building on Linux .2](#start-building-on-linux)

-### Contributors welcome!
-Beginners friendly • Python • No prior context required

-Contribute to the Canary repo.

 **ADC (ArchivedDataCodec)** is an open-source `<img src="https://raw.githubusercontent.com/Mealman1551/ADC/362a969f45ab6f17883ec68cb6172dc4ad3ce58b/img/svg/open-source-icn.svg" alt="Open-Source" width="30"/>` file extension and archiving/compression tool that uses Zlib for efficient compression and decompression of various file types.
 With a simple command-line interface, ADC supports both Windows and Linux, making it easy for users to archive and extract files.

 ADC Archiver uses a byte-key of 8, meaning that it can create archives without limitations